Signs You Need Driveway Repair

 Often, cracks can just use a quick fix if they are less than 1/4″ wide.
 However, depending on the wear of your driveway, although the crack is repaired, it will not be aesthetically pleasing.
 Major cracks can be a sign of a more serious underlying issue.
 Cracks can require a full-depth reclamation.
 If you have large or multiple cracks, it’s probably best to repave your driveway.

 Potholes look terrible and can be highly damaging to your vehicle.
 Deep potholes can also expose the under layers of your property, which can lead to severe foundation damage.
 The weather will continue to wear away at potholes, and once the foundation is exposed, it will begin to soften.
 This can lead to further damage, both below and on the surface of your driveway.
 Although you can patch potholes, it will just be a matter of time before you need to repave your driveway.
 The longer your potholes are exposed, the more damage can be caused to the foundation.
-It will be less costly to make repairs before the foundation has time to soften.
+It will be less costly to make repairs before the foundation has time to soften, but if you let it go too far, you may be looking at hiring Kansas City concrete contractors for driveway tear out and replacement.

 Stains and Fading